nautobot/nautobot-app-chatops/docs/admin/install/aristacv_setup.md

 ## Command Setup

-Create a top-level command named `aristacv` in your enabled chat platform.
+Create a top-level command named `cloudvision` in your enabled chat platform.
 For detailed instructions related to your specific chat platform, refer to the [platform specific set up](./index.md#chat-platforms-configuration).

 ## Configuration